intersystems-community/vscode-objectscript/docs/Projects.md

 There are two ways to delete projects in VS Code:

 * Right-click on a project node in the Projects Explorer and select the `Delete Project` menu option.
-* Open the command palette and run the `Objectscript: Delete Project` command.
+* Open the command palette and run the `ObjectScript: Delete Project` command.

 {: #server-side}
 ## Editing Project Contents Server-Side